adrianohrl/rqt_mrta/README.md

 ## Content

-This is a C++ Plugin for visualization of the motivation of each robot's behaviour sets in a running ALLIANCE architecture.
+This is a C++ Plugin for configuring and monitoring Multi Robot Task Allocation architectures.

 ## Installation
 ### Dependencies